-This home was the Isaac Goldsmith Jr. Homestead and the house lot parcel was about 2 acres of land on the east side of the "Olde Boston Road".
+Isaac Goldsmith Jr., a carpenter, purchased the property for $300 from Foster on Dec.
+15, 1826, recorded on Aug.
+21, 1827.
+This home was the Isaac Goldsmith Jr. homestead and in the family for 98 years.
+Goldsmith most likely enlarged the house during his ownership.
+The house lot parcel was about 2 acres of land on the east side of the "Olde Boston Road".
 The road would later be named Woburn St. which began at the intersection of Phillips St. and ran to the Wilmington Line.
 About 1900 the Abbot St. name was extended to this junction point at Porter Rd. and what is now the beginning of Woburn St. today.

 Lydia left the Goldsmith estate and homestead to her grandchildren; Myra J. (Weld) Harding and Fred M. Weld.

 In 1917 Fred M. Weld bought the property from Myra.
 Fred held the property until his death in 1924.
 Clover J. Stone, administrator of Weld's estate sold the property to Elizabeth Stickney on Jan.
 3, 1925.
 Elizabeth was the wife of Charles C. Stickney, and owned 43 acres on the east side of the road which she had purchased from the Abbott heirs in 1886.